CIFASIS/qss-solver/README.md

 Licensing
 ---------

-Please see the file called COPYING.
+Please see the file called LICENSE.

 Bug Reporting